 Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.

 Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.

 Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

 Avoid contact sports or other situations where bruising or injury could occur.

 This medicine may cause fluid retention (edema).
-Tell your doctor right away if you have bloating or swelling of the face, arms, hands, lower legs, or feet, rapid weight gain, or trouble breathing.
+Tell your doctor right away if you or your child have bloating or swelling of the face, arms, hands, lower legs, or feet, rapid weight gain, or trouble breathing.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.